Productize Technologies: Scaling a Business With Software

-While productization often relies on technology and processes, it doesn’t mean you’ll be able to create fully automated services that require no attention on your part.
+While the productizing process often relies on technology and processes, it doesn’t mean you’ll be able to create fully automated services that require no attention on your part.

 Much of your products’ value will still come from the high-level skill you and your team bring to each project.
 That means your employees probably aren’t about to lose their jobs to robots anytime soon.

-In fact, your people will likely end up with more meaningful work because they can focus on the really important stuff.
+In fact, your team will likely end up with more meaningful work because they can focus on the really important stuff.

 Using technologies to organize, market, and manage your processes is a core part of productized services.
-The following are just a few examples of how companies are using technologies to automate:
+The following are just a few examples of how companies are using technologies to automate their organizations:

-- Web Canopy Studio provides comprehensive inbound marketing, and relies on automation for many components of its products, which include SEO, social media publishing, lead generation, and more.
+Web Canopy Studio provides comprehensive inbound marketing, and relies on automation for many components of its products, which include SEO, social media publishing, lead generation, and more.
 For example, the platform helps them determine if the content they’ve produced targets the right audience and is web-ready, which automates the review process.
+In the back-end, the company is running HubSpot CMS Hub and BugHerd for issue tracking and visual feedback.

-- DesignPac offers graphic design as a service by automating elements of the process such as intake.
-However, it emphasizes that customers have a one-on-one relationship with their designer.
+Offers graphic design as a service by automating elements of the process such as intake.
+The company has developed their own platform based on Laravel.
+DesignPac emphasizes that customers have a one-on-one relationship with their designer.

-If you’re going to be implementing software to automate your productized services, you should already have a clear idea of all the steps involved from start to finish…
+If you’re going to be implementing software to automate your productized services, you need to have a clear idea of the steps involved to deliver your services.
+If not, then follow the steps outlined below.

 List all key tasks